 It is the responsibility of the bidder to ensure that NHLS is in possession of the bidder’s valid Tax Clearance certificate.
 The onus is on the bidder to ensure that NHLS receives a valid Tax Certificate as soon as the validity of the said certificate expires.

-A compulsory/non-compulsory pre-proposal RFQ/site meeting will be conducted at [10H00AM] on the [0106 FEBRUARY 2021], at NHLS RECEPTION ELIM HOSPITALat [Chris Hani Rd, Lephalale]
+A compulsory/non-compulsory pre-proposal RFQ/site meeting will be conducted at [10H00AM] on the [01 FEBRUARY 2021], at [NHLS RECEPTION ELIM HOSPITAL]

 for a period of ± hours.
 The briefing session will start punctually and information will not be repeated for the benefit of Respondents arriving late.